SAMIA-CLOUD/miniproject/Python_Terms.md

 	Factory method is a creational design pattern which solves the problem of creating product objects without specifying their concrete classes.

 	Factory Method defines a method, which should be used for creating objects instead of direct constructor call (_new_ operator).
 Subclasses can override this method to change the class of objects that will be created.

+12. **Decorator**

+	A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without modifying its structure.
+Decorators are usually called before the definition of a function you want to decorate.